 In the following, we assume Unix filename conventions, i.e., directories separated by / (slash).
-For other operating systems you might need to change it to $\$ (backslash).
-Also, the list separation character differs: In Unix-based environments, : is used, while in DOS-based environments, the : is reserved for drive letters, so ; is used for lists.
+For other operating systems you might need to change it to $\ (backslash)$.
+Also, the list separation character differs: In Unix-based environments, : is used, while on Windows, the : is reserved for drive letters, so ; is used for lists.

 Extract the base distribution to a directory of your choice.
-A directory renew2.5 will be created in the current directory.
-Documentation files, for example this manual, are placed in the subdirectory renew2.5/doc.
-The subdirectory renew2.5/samples contains example nets.
-The functionality of Renew has been decomposed into several plug-ins which reside as jar files in the subdirectory renew2.5/plugins.
+A directory renew2.6 will be created in the current directory.
+Documentation files, for example this manual, are placed in the subdirectory renew2.6/doc.
+The subdirectory renew2.6/samples contains example nets.
+The functionality of Renew has been decomposed into several plug-ins which reside as jar files in the subdirectory renew2.6/plugins.
 This is also the place where you can add extra plug-ins (see Section 2.7).

-The file renew2.5/loader.jar is a jar-file that could be used to execute Renew e.g., by saying java -jar /some/where/renew2.5/loader.jar gui if you extracted the zip-file into /some/where.
-In a DOS-based environment, this would look something like java -jar C:\some\where\renew2.5\loader.jar gui
+The file renew2.6/loader.jar is a jar-file that could be used to execute Renew e.g., by saying java -jar /some/where/renew2.6/loader.jar gui if you extracted the zip-file into /some/where.
+On Windows, this would look something like java -jar C:\some\where\renew2.6\loader.jar gui